Giving Thanks Increases Happiness

 The study also found that grateful people stop focusing so much on their pain and problems, and rather start to see how they can help others in distress.
 It is a great morale booster to take your eyes off your own problems and focus on helping others.Great Morale Booster: Take your eyes off your own problems and focus on helping others. #helpinghand Click To Tweet

-If you need some help to get started, with how to give back, we’ve come up with a list of our Top 10 Ways to give back this Holiday season.
+If you need some help to get started with how to give back, we’ve come up with a list of our Top 10 Ways to give back.
 Click here to view the list.

 There is a verse in the Bible that says, “Rejoice always, pray continually, give thanks in all circumstances; for this is God’s will for you in Christ Jesus.”
 (1 Thessalonians 5:16-18).
 God knew that life on earth wasn’t going to always be easy once sin came into the world, but he also knew long ago, what researchers have just recently proven…that if we continually give thanks through it all, we will make it through the tough times and find happiness.